 - Enhance the quality of response for Texans needing emergency services.

-- Conduct pre-incident educational programs to acquaint emergency service workers with critical incident stress management techniques.
+- Conduct pre-incident educational programs to acquaint emergency service workers with CISM techniques.

-- Provide initial and continuing education training for critical incident stress management team members.
+- Provide initial and continuing education training for CISM team members.

-The Texas Critical Incident Stress Management Network's dedicated volunteers freely give their time and talents to provide a vital service to Texas' Emergency Responder system.
+The Texas CISM Network's dedicated volunteers freely give their time and talents to provide a vital service to Texas' emergency responder system.